 Jennifer has extensive experience assisting clients in disputes involving workplace discrimination, sexual harassment, wrongful termination, enforcement of restrictive covenants, and breach of contract in both state and federal courts as well as through binding arbitration.

-Jennifer has appeared before trial and appellate courts in numerous jurisdictions across the United States, including the Sixth and Ninth U.S. Circuit Courts of Appeal.
-She also conducts workplace training and counsels employers on issues related to all facets of employment and personnel management, including termination, harassment, pre-employment procedures, disability accommodation and leave procedures, and compliance with state and federal fair credit statutes.
+She has appeared before trial and appellate courts in numerous jurisdictions across the United States, including the Sixth and Ninth U.S. Circuit Courts of Appeal.
+She also conducts onsite workplace training for clients of various sizes and counsels employers on issues related to all facets of employment and personnel management, including termination, severance terms, reductions in force, wage and hour, reorganization, harassment, retaliation, Title VII, pre-employment procedures, disability accommodation, leave procedures, management of COVID-19 in the workplace, and compliance with state and federal fair employment and fair credit statutes.

-Jennifer regularly drafts and reviews various employment-related documents, including employee handbooks, executive compensation contracts, employment agreements, settlement and release agreements, and policy materials for clients.
+Jennifer regularly assists clients by drafting and reviewing various employment-related documents, including employee handbooks, executive compensation contracts, employment agreements, non-compete and non-solicitation agreements, settlement and release agreements and policy materials for clients.

-Before joining Calfee in 2018, Jennifer was an attorney in the Employment Practice Group of the Cincinnati-based law firm of Keating Muething & Klekamp PLL.
+Before joining Calfee in 2018, Jennifer was an attorney in the Employment Practice Group of a Cincinnati-based law firm.

 Honors & Recognitions

 - Ohio Super Lawyers, Ohio Rising Stars, Employment & Labor (2012-2018)

 - Cincy Magazine, "Cincy Leading Lawyers," Employment Law (2018-2020)

 J.D., UCLA School of Law, Law Review Symposium Editor, 2003